 Cablevision charges the Company expenses or benefits related to its various employee stock plans.
 Cablevision records share-based compensation expense during the period based on the fair value of the portion of share-based payment awards that are ultimately expected to vest.
 Cablevision uses the Black-Scholes valuation model in determining the fair value of stock options and stock appreciation rights ("SARs") and uses the closing price on the date of grant to determine the fair value of restricted shares.
 Shared-based payment awards are expensed on a straight-line basis over the requisite service period.
-As the obligations related to stock option and restricted share awards under the Cablevision employee stock plans are satisfied by Cablevision, the allocation to the Company of its proportionate share of the related expense is accrued in employee related costs in the Company's consolidated balance sheets.
+As the obligations related to stock option and restricted share awards under the Cablevision employee stock plans are satisfied by Cablevision, the allocation to the Company of its proportionate share of the related expenses is reflected as a deemed capital contribution in the accompanying consolidated financial statements.
+The Company satisfies obligations related to SAR awards under the Cablevision employee stock plans and the allocation to the Company of its proportionate share of the related expense is accrued in employee related costs in the Company's consolidated balance sheets.
 Refer to Note 18 for further discussion of Cablevision's Equity Plans.